swiatowiec/Data-Modeling-with-Postgres/README.md

 # Summary

 Sparkify - a music streaming startup wants to analyze the collected data.
 The data resides on a directory of JSON logs on user activity so they don't have an easy way to query data.
-In order to enable Sparkify to create queries and to facilitate data analysis, a Relational Database and ETL papieline ware created.
+In order to enable Sparkify to create queries and to facilitate data analysis, a Relational Database and ETL pipeline ware created.

 ## How to run the scripts